-The strategy game “Through the Darkest of Times” leaves lasting impressions.
-Few other video games manage to make gamers think so intensely.
-All the content that the Berlin indie developer Paintbucket Games based the game on has long been known - at least it should be.
+The strategy game "Through the Darkest of Times" leaves lasting impressions.
+Few other video games manage to make players think so intensely.
+All of the content that the Berlin indie developer studio Paintbucket Games has based the game on has long been known - at least it should be.
 The self-proclaimed historical resistance strategy game is an ambitious and at the same time courageous project.
-One that can only be created in this form in Germany - because it only works as it should.
+One that can only be created in this form in Germany - because it only works the way it should.

-Already in the first minutes of “Through the Darkest of Times” there is this intense moment in which the players realize what it is about: The horrors of the Third Reich - unadorned, just nicely packaged.
-The strategy game from Paintbucket Games, which is now cooperating with Handy Games (now part of THQ Nordic), focuses on the horrors of World War II from the perspective of a resistance group.
+Already in the first few minutes of "Through the Darkest of Times" this intense moment arises, in which the players realize what it's about: The horrors of the Third Reich - unembellished, only nicely packaged.
+The strategy game from Paintbucket Games, now in partnership with Handy Games (now part of THQ Nordic), focuses on the horrors of World War II from the perspective of a resistance group.

-“Through the Darkest of Times” is an ambitious, a courageous project.
-Only a German development studio could give credibility to such a game.
-The team from Paintbucket Games risked a lot: A video game by Germans in which the word “Nazi” is actually spelled out?
+"Through the Darkest of Times" is an ambitious, a courageous project.
+Only a German development studio could give such a game credibility.
+The Paintbucket Games squad took a big risk: A video game by Germans that actually spell out the word "Nazi"?
 An affront.
-And then there are also swastikas.
+And then there are swastikas.
 A while ago that would have been unthinkable.

 In the meantime, the entertainment software has its own self-control (USK for short) Legal opinion changed and has now taken on a much more active role.
-Adapted to the modern age, so to speak.
-Until the beginning of August 2018, titles in which Nazi symbols were even seen were not accepted for examination.
-Everything changed in mid-August: “Through the Darkest of Times” has been given an age rating of 12 years and over - despite swastikas everywhere.
-Or because of them.
+Adapted to modernity, so to speak.
+Until early August 2018, titles even containing Nazi symbols were not accepted for review.
+Everything changed in mid-August: “Through the Darkest of Times” was rated for ages 12 and up – despite the swastikas everywhere.
+Or just because of them.

-The game from the Berlin indie developer was a game changer.
-It heralded the turning point and paved the way for future historically educational games.
+The game by the Berlin indie developers was a game changer.
+It heralded the turning point and paved the way for future historical-educational games.
 The title will definitely be released for PC Steam and MAC, console versions for Xbox One, Playstation 4 and Nintendo Switch are possible.
 Almost everyone can then learn from the German past.
-And “Through the Darkest of Times” offers many opportunities for this.
+And "Through the Darkest of Times" offers plenty of opportunities to do so.

 Players control a resistance group during World War II.
 In four stages you will then learn what happened between 1933 and 1945.
 Players cannot change history, but individual fates can influence it.
 Identifying with the resisters is easy.
 Instead of relying on well-known resistance fighters, the developers throw a fictional person at the player's feet as part of a character editor.
 It is not a mistake.
 On the contrary: this trick is extremely clever.
 It doesn't take Sophie Scholl, Alexander Schmorell, or Georg Elser to credibly bring the resistance against the Nazi regime to life.
 The player feels in the shoes of a completely unknown, because fictional character, as well.
 Why?
 Because the character at the time could have been anyone: the class teacher, the neighbor, the salesman in the corner shop, even your own father or mother.